-Decision-making is spearheaded by the Board of Directors, which is ultimately responsible for defining the Company's general strategy and management guidelines.
+Decision-making is spearheaded by the Board of Directors, which is ultimately responsible for defining the general strategy and management guidelines of the Company and its Group.
 The Board delegates certain tasks in its Executive Committee, including, notably, monitoring and oversight of delivery of the strategic and corporate development guidelines, while the Management Committee, on which the heads of the various business areas are represented, is tasked with monitoring and preparing the decisions taken at the management level.

-The Annual Corporate Governance Report contains detailed information on the Group's ownership and governance structure.
+The Annual Corporate Governance Report contains detailed information on the Company's ownership and governance structure.

-The Management Report accompanying the consolidated financial statements provides detailed coverage of key trends in and the performance of the various segments and businesses that comprised the Ebro Food Group in 2021.
+The Management Report accompanying the consolidated financial statements provides detailed coverage of key trends in and the performance of the various segments and businesses that comprised the Ebro Food Group in 2022.